akdh/ingresDocs/geospatial/functions/within/within.markdown

 ![WithinFalsePoint](within.svg)

-g1 shares some points with g2, both g1 and g2 have some points not in common.
+g1 and g2 share some points, both g1 and g2 have some points not in common as well.

     * SELECT WITHIN(LINEFROMTEXT('LINESTRING(10 5, 20 5)'), POLYFROMTEXT('POLYGON((2 2, 12 2, 12 12, 2 12, 2 2))'));\g
     Executing . . .